SolitudePy/LinuxForensicsLearn/README.md

 5. what is special about the /tmp directory, why as forensic analysts we would want to check it?

 # Chapter 2.
 Linux Logs
-## Logs.md in Subjects/2.Linux Logs/Logs.md
+- Logs.md in Subjects/2.Linux Logs/Logs.md
-## Linux Audit Subsystem by IzyKnows Part 1-3 in Subjects/2.Linux Logs/*
+- Linux Audit Subsystem by IzyKnows Part 1-3 in Subjects/2.Linux Logs/*
-## Laurel resources(LAUREL_README.md, laurel.8.md, laurel-about.7.md)
+- Laurel resources(LAUREL_README.md, laurel.8.md, laurel-about.7.md)

-# Chapter 2.
-Questions
+## Questions
 1. Explain the difference between utmp, wtmp, btmp and lastlog files.
 2. What command can be used to format btmp you acquired from other system?
 3. What does the /var/log/cron file track, and why is it important?